Esports jobs and a career in gaming is no longer just a dream thanks to the explosive growth of the business.

-Because of this teams and players need a lot of support, even from external companies.
+Because of these teams and players need support, even from external companies.

 Event organization is also a major area that requires a lot of specialists.
 Many of the biggest tournament organizers use a lot of people to travel around and set up stages etc at venues.

-Alongside more and more other esports events covering a variety of topics, are set up all over the globe.
+Alongside increasingly other esports events covering a variety of topics, are set up all over the globe.

-A lot of jobs go to people with big networks within the industry.
+A large number of jobs go to people with big networks within the industry.
 Many companies are just starting off and need people that they know are 100% compatible with their values.

 Being a pro gamer today is so much more than just delivering on the matchmaking system in your favorite gear.

 Participating and winning tournaments in today’s competition require hardcore mental abilities, as well as good physics to endure hectic schedules.